metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 - `resources` (Attributes) VolumeResourceRequirements describes the storage resource requirements for a volume. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--ephemeral--volume_claim_template--metadata--resources))
 - `selector` (Attributes) A label selector is a label query over a set of resources.
 The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
 A null label selector matches no objects. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--ephemeral--volume_claim_template--metadata--selector))
 - `storage_class_name` (String) storageClassName is the name of the StorageClass required by the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
+- `volume_attributes_class_name` (String) volumeAttributesClassName may be used to set the VolumeAttributesClass used by this claim.
+If specified, the CSI driver will create or update the volume with the attributes defined in the corresponding VolumeAttributesClass.
+This has a different purpose than storageClassName, it can be changed after the claim is created.
+An empty string value means that no VolumeAttributesClass will be applied to the claim but it's not allowed to reset this field to empty string once it is set.
+If unspecified and the PersistentVolumeClaim is unbound, the default VolumeAttributesClass will be set by the persistentvolume controller if it exists.
+If the resource referred to by volumeAttributesClass does not exist, this PersistentVolumeClaim will be set to a Pending state, as reflected by the modifyVolumeStatus field, until such as a resource exists.
+More info: https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/ (Alpha) Using this field requires the VolumeAttributesClass feature gate to be enabled.
 - `volume_mode` (String) volumeMode defines what type of volume is required by the claim.
 Value of Filesystem is implied when not included in claim spec.
 - `volume_name` (String) volumeName is the binding reference to the PersistentVolume backing this claim.